-Dr. Anthony Bradley is a professor of religious studies, chair of the program in Religious and Theological Studies, and director of the Center for the Study of Human Flourishing at The King’s College.
+Dr. Anthony Bradley is a professor of religious studies and director of the Center for the Study of Human Flourishing at The King’s College.
 Dr. Bradley is also a research fellow at The Acton Institute.

 Dr. Bradley lectures at colleges, universities, business organizations, conferences, and churches throughout the U.S. and abroad.
 His writings on religious and cultural issues have been published in a variety of journals, including: the Philadelphia Inquirer, the Washington Examiner, the Atlanta Journal-Constitution, the Detroit News, Christianity Today, and World Magazine.

 Dr. Bradley is called upon by members of the broadcast media for comment on current issues and has appeared on C-SPAN, NPR, CNN/Headline News, and Fox News, among others.
 He studies and writes on issues of race in America, mass incarceration and overcriminalization, youth and family, welfare, education, and ethics.

 Faith in Society (2019)

 Something Seems Strange (2016)

 Black and Tired (2011)

 Ph.D.
 Historical and Theological Studies